Frequently Asked Questions

 Unless assigned to an apartment (not a suite) in Upperclass Hall, all residential students are required to have a meal plan as part of the room and board contract.
-Initially all residents, including those in apartments, are automatically assigned a default meal plan or to the meal plan they chose during Room Selection.
+Initially all residents, including those in apartments, are automatically assigned a default meal plan or to the meal plan they chose during Room Selection or on the housing application.
 Students may change their meal plan prior to the end of the second week of classes each semester by going to Dining and completing a meal plan change form.

 Meal plans are optional for residents in apartments, but must be cancelled IN WRITING before or during the first week of any semester, and must not have been used at all in order to receive a full refund.
 In the case of a student moving to an Upperclass Hall apartment mid-semester, canceling the meal plan is an option.
 There are financial implications to canceling the meal plan once the plan has been used; speak with Residential Life for specifics.